ant512/WoopsiGfx/Readme.txt

 	C:\devkitPro\libwoopsigfx\include
 	C:\devkitPro\libwoopsigfx\lib

+  Alternatively, if you have installed devKitPro to the default directory (C:\devkitPro in Windows, or /opt/devkitpro in Linux/OSX), you can run the deploy script in the libwoopsigfx folder of this archive.
+Windows users should double-click the "deploy.bat" file.
+Linux/OSX users should open a shell, navigate to the libwoopsigfx folder, and run "sudo bash deploy.sh".
+  Type in your password when prompted.
+These scripts will copy the necessary files automatically.

-  Once you've done this, you can test the installation by trying to compile the "simplepicture" example project in the "tests" folder of this archive.
+  Once you've done installed WoopsiGfx, you can test the installation by trying to compile the "simplepicture" example project in the "tests" folder of this archive.
 Open a shell, navigate to its directory, and type "make".
 If this successfully produces a ROM file then the installation worked.

 Credits and Acknowledgements